DigitalSlideArchive/dive-dsa/docs/Experimental.md

 The Video Layer can be toggled on/off like any other annotation.
 - *Opacity* - The global opacity of the video overlay
-- *Color Transparency* - If there is metadata value set with transparency this will attempt to replace the color in the video and make it transparent.  **NOTE** THIS IS AN EXPERIMENTAL FEATURE WHICH CURRENTLY HAS PERFORMANCE ISSUES AND POTENTIALLY FLASHES
+- *Color Transparency* - If there is metadata value set with transparency this will attempt to replace the color in the video and make it transparent.
+- *Override* - Allows for specifying the current variance and color independently from the JSON file.
+It's used to figure out the settings that you want to use for the system.
+You can then click on the copy button to copy the JSON and past it into the metadata fro the video.

 ### Video Overlay Color Transparency

-**NOTE** THIS IS AN EXPERIMENTAL FEATURE WHICH CURRENTLY HAS PERFORMANCE ISSUES AND POTENTIALLY FLASHES Utilizing another Metadata field on the video overlay item (`overlayVideoItem: true`) you can specify colors to be replaced in the video and made transparent.
+Utilizing another Metadata field on the video overlay item (`overlayVideoItem: true`) you can specify colors to be replaced in the video and made transparent.
 This is configured by adding a new Metadata tag to the video Item : `overlayMetadata: true`